subhagpo/CordovaApp/README.md

 #ReadMe Cordova App

-## This is a demo for using TacoCLI edited on Windows.
+## This is a demo for using TacoCLI edited on Windows for Mac